 - 1. MUEs are described in Chapter I, Section V. - 2.
 Providers/suppliers should be cautious about reporting services on multiple lines of a claim utilizing modifiers to bypass MUEs.
 MUEs were set so that such occurrences should be uncommon.
 If a provider/supplier does this frequently for any HCPCS/CPT code, the provider/supplier may be coding units of service incorrectly.
 The provider/supplier should consider contacting his/her national healthcare organization or the national medical/surgical society whose members commonly perform the procedure to clarify the correct reporting of units of service.
-A national healthcare organization, provider/supplier, or other interested third party may request a reconsideration of the MUE value of a HCPCS/CPT code by CMS by writing the MUE contractor, Correct Coding Solutions, LLC, at the address indicated in Chapter I, Section V.

-- 3. CPT codes 76942, 77002, 77003, 77012, and 77021 describe radiologic guidance for needle placement by different modalities.
+A national healthcare organization, provider/supplier, or other interested third party may request a reconsideration of the MUE value of a HCPCS/CPT code by CMS by writing the MUE contractor, Correct Coding Solutions, LLC, at the address indicated in Chapter I, Section V. - 3.
+CPT codes 76942, 77002, 77003, 77012, and 77021 describe radiologic guidance for needle placement by different modalities.
 CMS payment policy allows one unit of service for any of these codes at a single patient encounter regardless of the number of needle placements performed.
 The unit of service for these codes is the patient encounter, not number of lesions, number of aspirations, number of biopsies, number of injections, or number of localizations. - 4.
 The MUE values for J0152 (injection, adenosine for diagnostic use, 30 mg...) and J1245 (injection, dipyridamole, per 10 mg) were set for single pharmacologic stress tests.
-For the unusual patient who requires two different types of pharmacologic stress tests (e.g., myocardial perfusion and echocardiography) on the same date of service, the amount of drug utilized for each stress test should be reported on separate lines of a claim with modifier 59 appended to the code on one of the claim lines. - 5.
-The code descriptor for CPT code 77417 states "Therapeutic radiology port film(s)".
+For the unusual patient who requires two different types of pharmacologic stress tests (e.g., myocardial perfusion and echocardiography) on the same date of service, the amount of drug utilized for each stress test should be reported on separate lines of a claim with modifier 59 appended to the code on one of the claim lines.
+(HCPCS code J0152 was deleted January 1, 2014.) - 5.
+The code descriptor for CPT code 77417 states "Therapeutic radiology port image(s)".
 The MUE value for this code is one (1) since it includes all port films.

 1. In this Manual many policies are described utilizing the term "physician".
 Unless indicated differently the usage of this term does not restrict the policies to physicians only but applies to all practitioners, hospitals, providers, or suppliers eligible to bill the relevant HCPCS/CPT codes pursuant to applicable portions of the Social Security Act (SSA) of 1965, the Code of Federal Regulations (CFR), and Medicare rules.
 In some sections of this Manual, the term "physician" would not include some of these entities because specific rules do not apply to them.
-For example, Anesthesia Rules and Global Surgery Rules do not apply to hospitals.
+For example, Anesthesia Rules [e.g., CMS Internet-Only Manual, Publication 100-04 (Medicare Claims Processing Manual), Chapter 12 (Physician/Nonphysician Practitioners), Section 50 (Payment for Anesthesiology Services)] and Global Surgery Rules [e.g., CMS Internet-Only Manual, Publication 100-04 (Medicare Claims Processing Manual), Chapter 12 (Physician/Nonphysician Practitioners), Section 40 (Surgeons and Global Surgery)] do not apply to hospitals.